solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 data estate is a requirement in today's privacy-centered society.

-[Microsoft Purview] can scan your data estate, including your Azure Database for PostgreSQL instances, to find personally identifiable information or other sensitive information types.
+[Microsoft Purview] can scan your data estate, including your Azure Database for PostgreSQL Flexible Server instances, to find personally identifiable information or other sensitive information types.
 This data can then be analyzed, classified and lineage defined across your cloud-based resources.

 ### Security baselines

-In addition to all the topics discussed above, the Azure Database for PostgreSQL [security baseline] is a basic set of potential tasks that can be implemented on your Azure Database for PostgreSQL Flexible Server instances to further solidify your security posture.
+In addition to all the topics discussed above, the Azure Database for PostgreSQL Flexible Server [security baseline] is a basic set of potential tasks that can be implemented on your Azure Database for PostgreSQL Flexible Server instances to further solidify your security posture.

 ## 06 / Summary